mediaexplorer74/YaMu/ReadMe.md

-# Yamu - Yandex.Music UWP client (sketch only / draft)
+# YaMu - Yandex.Music UWP client (sketch only / draft)
 ![logo](Images/ya-mu.png)

 My (lost in 2021) strange YaMu project.
 This is planned as very lite edition of YandexMusic client (with only 1 function: search&play song "item").